 Recognizing a published article as a finalized Version of Record establishes the expectation that it can be relied upon as accurate, complete, and citable.
 Wherever possible it is our policy to maintain the integrity of the Version of Record in accordance with STM Association guidelines:

-“Articles that have been published should remain extant, exact, and unaltered to the maximum extent possible” (STM Guidelines on Preservation of the Objective Record of Science).
+“Articles that have been published should remain extant, exact, and unaltered to the maximum extent possible”

 All correction, expressions of concern and retraction notices are free to access at the point of publication.

 What should I do if my article contains an error?

 Authors should notify us as soon as possible if they find errors in their published article, especially errors that could affect the interpretation of data or reliability of information presented.
 It is the responsibility of the corresponding author to ensure consensus has been reached between all listed co-authors prior to putting forward any requests for corrections or retractions to an article.

 If, after reading the guidance, you believe a correction or retraction is necessary for your article, contact the journal’s Production Editor, or contact us via this website.

 Post-publication notices to ensure the integrity of the scholarly record:

 A Correction notice will be issued when it is necessary to correct an error or omission which can impact the interpretation of the article, but where the scholarly integrity of the article remains intact.
 Examples include mislabeling of a figure, missing key information on funding or competing interests of the authors.